-I am a physical geographer and sustainability scientist, and my main interest are to develop interdisciplinary research approaches to understand complex sustainability challenges.
+I am a physical geographer and sustainability scientist, with an interest to develop interdisciplinary research approaches to understand complex sustainability challenges and social-environmental change.

-I am currently in the start-up phase of a three year postdoc entitled “Visualizing the future – charting pathways for sustainable development with participatory art and scenario thinking”, which will be based at LUCSUS at Lund University, IFRO at Copenhagen University, and Sokoine University of Agriculture in Tanzania.
+I am currently working on a three year postdoc project entitled “Visualizing the future – charting pathways for sustainable development with participatory art and scenario thinking”, which is based at LUCSUS at Lund University, IFRO at Copenhagen University, and Sokoine University of Agriculture in Tanzania.

 My main research interest is currently to develop a method called ‘Participatory Art’, which can be used for different sustainability and development contexts to understand past, present, and future social-environmental change.
 I like to apply mixed methods, informed by a deductive (bottom-up) knowledge production approach.
 The context of my research has mainly focussed on agriculture and agricultural development, both by understanding the phenomenon ‘land grabbing’ at various scales, and ideas about sustainable agriculture in the context of agroecology.
 I have research experience in the Global North (Sweden), but mainly in the Global South (Tanzania, Cambodia, Sierra Leone).

 I am currently part of two other research projects funded by FORMAS: